 Licensed in other states: Attorneys Studying for the California Bar Exam

 For practicing attorneys seeking admittance to the California Bar, the prospect of taking another bar exam can be can be tedious and daunting.
-Seasoned attorneys choosing to re-locate to California or render advice to California clients find that “getting back to the books” is a challenge at best.
+As providers of California bar review courses for attorneys, we’ve encountered seasoned attorneys choosing to re-locate to California or render advice to California clients find that “getting back to the books” is a challenge at best.
 Having to memorize the fundamentals of contract formation while prepping for trial makes for a very irritated lawyer.
 Common among practioners is the idea that after practicing for so many years, why in the world should one have to subject him or herself to an examination that neither proves relevant to their current field of practice or enhances their practical legal knowledge.
 To add further insult to injury, California offers no reciprocity.
 If you want to practice here, you must sit for the California bar exam.

 There is some relief for those attorneys who have maintained an active status for a continuous five-year period.
 These candidates can opt for an abbreviated version of the California Bar Exam, The California Attorneys’ Exam which eliminates the MBE.
 Even with the exclusion of the MBE, the pass rate for the California Attorney’s exam barely eeks above 30%, thereby creating a group of attorney applicants who attempt this exam more than once.
 A host of theories account for such a low pass rate, but in reality the low pass rate is commonly due to the fact that professionals simply do not have the time to adequately prepare.
 Traditional bar review programs offer no relief for time pressed attorneys.
 Listening to hours of lectures and cutting out large blocks of time during the day simply does not work